Is Cabo Safe? Cabo San Lucas is a popular beach resort town located on Baja peninsula of Mexico and is known for its spring break parties.

-It’s important to check Mexico travel warnings before planning your next vacation to Mexico to make sure you really understand is Cabo San Lucas safe.
+It’s important to check Mexico travel warnings before planning your next vacation to ensure you really understand is it safe to travel to Mexico right now.

 The U.S. Department of State issued a new travel warning for the region of Los Cabos, Mexico.
 This includes the state capital of La Paz, San Jose del Cabo and Cabo San Lucas.
-So, how safe is Cabo?
+So, is Cabo San Lucas Safe?

 Violence is a tourism challenge not only for Los Cabos but for Mexico as a whole.
 The recent crime wave has caused the U.S. State Department to issue serious travel warnings over half its 31 states.